 Some of the available smartphone templates can be seen below.

 Articles range from topics in mastering email design, email marketing, and HTML email development.
-If you have a specific question related to email design, marketing, or constructing your own HTML email, you will likely find some helpful guidance here.
+If you have a specific question related to email design, marketing, or constructing your HTML email, you will likely find some helpful guidance here.
 They are designed to help you every step of the way.

-For any questions you still have unanswered, try asking the Litmus Community by posting your own discussion.
+For any questions you still have unanswered, try asking the Litmus Community by posting your discussion.
 Make sure to search previously posted discussions to see if your issue has already been addressed.

-If you liked this article, I'm sure you'll like future ones too.
+If you liked this article, I'm sure you'll like the future ones too.
 We aim to bring you top quality content.
 We don't compromise on quality instead publish less.
 Subscribe to our bi-weekly newsletter below to get the latest piece delivered to your inbox.